leboncoin/frontend-technical-test/README.md

+# Process :

+For the design system I choosed antd, for the conversations and messages cards I made my with own CSS.

 # Context :

 At leboncoin, our users can share messages about a transaction, or ask for informations about any products.